UNSW-CEEM/nem-bidding-dashboard/README.md

 The development of nem-bidding-dashboard was funded by the [Digital Grid Futures Institute](https://www.dgfi.unsw. edu.au/)

-## Status

-Underdevelopment and not recommended for use yet, check back here in early 2023 to see if a production version has been launched.

 ## Web app

 nem-bidding-dashboard is hosted as a web app here: [http://nembiddingdashboard.org](http://nembiddingdashboard.org)